Seek4samurai/project-giga-cat/README.md

 ### How the data is accessed: 🤔

-Now if you've gone through the application, there is a section of leaderboard, where we have `scores` and `addresses` of players with highest pts.
+Now if you've gone through the application, there is a section of leaderboard, where we have `scores` and `addresses` or `usernames` of players with highest pts.
 To access our database and then fetch it from our Redis database, we have couple of ways like...

 In our development phase, I've used `Redis Insight`, importing my database using `public endpoint` & `password`.